 This had two huge benefits: the first was I had to come to grips with my own personal feelings about money in order to write it.
 I cannot recommend this enough.
 At some point, I may write a whole post about it.

 Quick aside: Define your personal relationship with money.
 I discovered that my childhood of poverty, and the family expectation that I would be financially successful to care for my mother, had caused a very warped relationship with money.
+The sense of financial insecurity was overwhelming.
 In short, it was impossible for me to ever feel like I had enough.
 Money allowed choice and security I’d never had.

 The search for FI helped me fight that by creating clear and measurable steps.
 It also defines an approximation of what enough is.
 This allowed me to see that my obsession was definitely not about being rich, but about being in control of my time and personal sense of safety.
 It was why I felt a draw to speed the process up, rather than just let it happen.